pleisto/flappy/packages/csharp/README.md

 ```

-### Create a Synthesized Function
+### Create a Synthesized feature
- * for csharp, the function return type and function argument type must be convert to json
+ * for csharp, the feature return type and feature argument type must be convert to json
 ```csharp
     class getMeta_Args
     {